-In the case of the debugger, the required symbolic information corresponds to a source node (e.g., [k(X), ':=', +(X, 1)] as in Example 1).
-As a result, the extraction process consists solely of storing each source node before its expansion.
+In the case of the debugger, the required symbolic information corresponds to a source node (e.g.,k(X) := X + 1 as in Figure 1).
+As a result, the extraction process consists solely of storing each source node (either a clause or a goal) before its expansion.